 Prepare your students for the MCAT with our MCAT Passage Problems.
 Each module starts with a text passage (often with photo/figures) followed by an assessment with feedback.

-Facilitate your students’ familiarity with equations, variables used, concepts the variables represent and the relationships between the concepts.
+Facilitate your students’ familiarity with equations, variables, concepts the variables represent and the relationships between the concepts.
+You can find these questions in the question browser, in a labeled chapter/section.